agogear/canvasdashboards/README.md

 # Technologies for Learning and Teaching - TLT
-# CANVAS LTI Project - 2021
+# CANVAS Dashboard Project - 2021

 ## Table of contents